Haivision/srt/docs/API/API-socket-options.md

 In the file mode `SRTO_PAYLOADSIZE` has a special value 0 that means no limit for one single packet sending, and therefore bigger portions of data are internally split into smaller portions, each one using the maximum available "remaining space".
-The best value for this case is then equal to the current network device's MTU size.
+The best value of `SRTO_MSS` for this case is then equal to the current network device's MTU size.
 Setting a greater value is possible (maximum for the system API is 65535), but it may lead to packet fragmentation on the system level.
 This is highly unwanted in SRT because:

-* SRT does also its own fragmentation, so it would be counter-productive
+* Here SRT does also its own fragmentation, so it would be counter-productive
 * It would use more system resources with no advantage
 * SRT is unaware of it, so the statistics will be slightly falsified